Worms in Dogs - How to Recognise and Treat Them?

 2. Poor Coat Condition: A dull, dry coat or excessive shedding can be a sign that your dog has worms.
 The parasites drain your dog’s resources, which can affect their skin and coat.

-3. Visible Worms: Sometimes, worms or worm segments can be seen around the dog’s anus, in their bedding, or in their vomit.
+3. Visible Worms: Sometimes, worms or worm segments can be seen around the dog’s anus, in their bedding or vomit.
 If you see these, it’s a clear sign that your dog has worms.

 The Impact of Worms on Dog Health